-When our 2 daughters were in their teen years I really wanted to be as involved in their lives as I possibly could.
-I well understood some of the stresses and anxieties of teen years, but had some difficulty in relating to teen-aged girls.
-My sister Marilyn was 3 years older. and if she had any teen related problems she surely didn’t share them with me.
-I was pretty much clueless to the doubts, fears, insecurities, self-image anxieties, boy friend concerns, hormone changes and just plain understanding the mind of a teen-aged girl!
+When our two daughters were in their teen years I really wanted to be as involved in their lives as much as I possibly could.
+I fully understood some of the stresses and anxieties of teen years, but had more than a little difficulty relating to teen-aged girls.
+My sister Marilyn was three years older, and if she had any teen-related problems she didn’t share them with me.
+I was clueless to the doubts, fears, insecurities, self-image anxieties, boy friend concerns, hormone changes, and I just didn’t understand the mind of a teen-aged girl!

 As I came back over the hill I saw the errant driver’s car had run down into a ditch, had overturned and was smoking with the wheels still turning.
 Our older daughter Mary Kay screamed, “We need to get a doctor, we need to get a doctor!”
 Cathy turned in her seat, faced Mary Kay and said, “Your Daddy IS a doctor!”
 Mary Kay said, “Oh yeh.”
-When I pulled to a stop as far off the narrow highway as possible, our other daughter Ginny screamed, “It’s gona’ blow up, it’s gona’ blow up!”
+When I stopped our car as far off the narrow highway as possible, our other daughter Ginny screamed, “It’s gona’ blow up, it’s gona’ blow up!”
 I was pretty sure that was not going to happen.
-The car was lying in a huge briar patch, and when I got down the hill and navigated through the briar patch, I found the driver sitting propped up against the frame of the car.
+The car was lying in a huge briar patch, and when I got down the hill and navigated through the briar patch I found the driver sitting propped up against the frame of the car.
 He was dazed but had no obvious external wounds apart from scrapes and bruises.
 He was a late middle-aged Black American wearing a vested suit with a tie.
 I noted on the interior roof of his overturned car was a pistol, and I assumed it had been on the seat of the car when it overturned.

-About 2 weeks later I received a telephone call from a lady identifying herself as an insurance investigator.
+About two weeks later I received a telephone call from a lady identifying herself as an insurance investigator.
 She said her client claimed he “was forced off the highway” causing extensive damage to his vehicle.
 I gave her the exact statement I had given to the sheriff’s deputy, and told her I would be happy to testify under oath if needed.
 I heard nothing further concerning the wreck and assumed the preacher with the pistol was unharmed.
-I doubt he made it to the funeral in Ruston!
+I doubt he made it to the funeral in Ruston.

 PS: We continued on our shopping trip to Monroe and as best I remember, had a good lunch at the Red Lobster after purchasing dresses and accessories for both girls.
 Most of our conversation the rest of that day revolved around the dangerous, speeding, pistol packing preacher!